Learning disabilities and other challenges

 My child had a neuro-psych test.
 Do we have to disclose it?

-This is really two questions: 1) Must we disclose it, and 2) should we?
+This is really two questions: 1) Must we disclose it, and 2) Should we disclose it?
 Let me state up-front that I am not a lawyer, and my advice and understanding is based on a layperson’s (experienced) interpretation of applicable law.
 If you would like actual legal advice, I can recommend one or two capable education attorneys.
 From my own perspective, then:

 The second question is whether you should provide testing results with an application.
-If the testing is older than three years, the answer is: Probably no. Most organizations won’t use it if it’s that old.
-However, if it’s more recent, the answer is: Probably yes, for two reasons: a) It is hard to believe a school will serve a student better if it knows less about that student; and b) While these issues can provoke anxiety, it’s hard for parents to expect a good-faith effort by schools if the parents do not show good faith themselves by trusting the school with sensitive information.
-It does not speak well for a relationship that begins by withholding important data.
-Remember as well: While this report is likely the first one you’ve encountered, and it feels very personal, any school has seen scores of reports like this.
+If the testing is older than three years, the answer is: Probably not.
+Most organizations won’t even use it if it’s that old.
+There are situations when the testing can be helpful, but most of those probably apply only after your child has matriculated.
+However, if the testing is more recent, the answer is: Probably yes, for two reasons: a) It is hard to believe a school will serve a student better if it knows less about that student; and b) While these issues can provoke anxiety, it’s hard for parents to expect a good-faith effort by schools if the parents do not show good faith themselves by trusting the school with sensitive information.
+Withholding important data is not usually the best start to a relationship.
+Remember as well: While this report is likely the first one you’ve encountered, and it feels very personal, admission officers and administrators at any school have seen scores of reports like this.
 They’re pros, right?

 If you disclose information and your child is not admitted, I encourage you not to view that as a statement that your child is “not good enough.”
-Rather, it is more likely that a school recognizes that serving your child effectively is not within their skill sets and capabilities.
-Even if rejection stings initially, I have to believe it’s preferable to spending many years at a school that does not serve your child well — a losing proposition from Day One.
+Rather, it’s more likely that a school recognizes that serving your child effectively is not within their skill sets and capabilities.
+Even if rejection stings initially, my experience says that it’s preferable to spending many years at a school that does not serve your child well.
+That’s a losing proposition from the first day.